jsbin/learn/public/blog/_drafts/writing-a-blog-post.md

 ## Preparing for publishing

+1. Image sizes (if full width): 658px (to allow for a 660px centre column and 2px border around the image)
-1. Ensure the metadata is present and correct in `public/blog/_data.json`containing `title`, `author` and `date` and move the post in to the `pubic/blog/` directory
+* Ensure the metadata is present and correct in `public/blog/_data.json`containing `title`, `author` and `date` and move the post in to the `pubic/blog/` directory
 * Does the article have an `h1` (note that this does not particularly have to match the metadata?
 * Did you spell check the article?
 * Are you using consistent punctuation on titles and lists (i.e. ensuring lists all end with a period or not)?
 * Ensure any images are included in the `public/images/` directory and have been run through ImageOptim (or similar)
 * To ensure the post is deployed commit and push to the github repo (*without the `[skip ci]` command*).
 Deployment takes about 5 minutes or less
-* Full width images should be 658px wide (to allow for a 660px centre column and 2px border around the image)